TeamViewer (company)

 TeamViewer SE is an international technology company headquartered in Göppingen, Germany.
 The company became known for the TeamViewer remote access and support software of the same name.
 Within the TeamViewer software, customers can connect, monitor, and control computers, machines, and other devices.
 It can be used in various industries, for example, to digitalize processes along the industrial value chain.
-The company is listed on the stock exchange and is a member of MDAX and TecDAX.
+The company is listed on the stock exchange and is a member of SDAX and TecDAX.

 History

 Start-up and growth phase

 TeamViewer was founded following the release of the first version of the TeamViewer software in 2005.
 The TeamViewer software was developed to reduce travelling to customers.
 It became the core product of the newly founded TeamViewer GmbH, which today operates as TeamViewer Germany GmbH and belongs to TeamViewer SE.
 The company's business model allowed private users to use the software free of charge, while companies had to purchase a license.

 In 2010, TeamViewer GmbH was acquired by GFI Software.
 In 2014, British private equity firm Permira acquired TeamViewer and helped the company develop an international customer base and expand the scope of its products.
 With a purchase price of around one billion US dollars, the company was classified as a so-called "unicorn", the designation for an unlisted company worth at least one billion US dollars.